JiLabUCBerkeley/FACED2PFM-vessel/readme.txt

 MATLAB signal processing toolbox and parallel computing toolbox are required to run the codes.
 * Software like Microsoft Visual Studio may be required to read and edit C++ scripts in the SIFT flow pipeline, but not required to only run the code.

-The software was tested on windows 10, MATLAB R2021a.
+The software was tested on a windows 10 machine, MATLAB version: R2021a.

 There are three pipelines included in this folder.
 Each pipeline has a distinct subpath.
 1. 1DPIV: PIV method for velocity measurements from kymographs of horizontally oriented blood vessels